elduvelle/SpikeinterfaceMS4_GenzelLab/README.md

 ## Disclaimer: code is not guaranteed to work!
 Use it at your own risk ##
-_Note: I am currently unsure of how the signal is referenced prior to spike detection.
-Will check and update._

 # Spikeinterface
 ## Installation of Spikeinterface